open-telemetry/opentelemetry-specification/specification/tracing-api.md

 trace tree.
 Often, a trace contains a root span that describes the end-to-end latency and, optionally, one or more sub-spans for its sub-operations.

+Once Span [is created](#span-creation) - Span operations can be used to add additional properties to it like attributes, links, events, name and resulting status.
+Span cannot be used to retrieve these properties.
+This prevents the mis-use of spans as an in-process information propagation mechanism.

+The only two getters on span returns `SpanContext` and recording status.

 ### Span creation

 TBD

 ### Span operations

-With the exception of the method to retrieve the `Span`'s `SpanContext`, none of the below may be called after the `Span` is finished.
+With the exception of the method to retrieve the `Span`'s `SpanContext` and recording status, none of the below may be called after the `Span` is finished.

 #### `GetContext`: retrieve the `Span`s `SpanContext`